balajirengarajan/balajirengarajan/README.md

         <li> 💬 Ask me about ... <I>Anything, It would be an opportunity for me to learn as well. </I> </li>
         <li> 😄 Pronouns: ... <I>He/Him </I> </li>

-Just one great idea can change your life dramatically.
+<div align="right">Just one great idea can change your life dramatically.
 Look for it.
-Its there somewhere.
+Its there somewhere.</div>
         <img align="right" alt="GIF" src="https://github.com/balajirengarajan/balajirengarajan/blob/main/Master.gif" width="500" height="320" />